 “I’m just frozen–but when I finally take it off, I’m in front of a beautiful oak tree,” Lisa McVey said.
 “I think I’m going to have a new life, and it will be better.”

 Finally free, she took off running.
 Terrified that Long would change his mind and abduct her again, McVey ran to her grandmother’s home and arrived around 4:30 am.
 But back home, her horrific ordeal wasn’t over.
-Her grandmother’s boyfriend beat the teen for hours, and interrogated her about where she had been for the past day.
+Though she tried explain what happened to her and the abuse she experienced, her grandmother’s boyfriend beat the teen for hours, refusing to believe McVey’s story.

-Despite the rampant abuse, McVey stuck to her facts and implored the two to call the police.
+Despite the rampant abuse she just escaped, McVey had a clear enough mind to stuck to her facts and implored the two to call the police.
 Her grandmother finally called Tampa police in the morning and said the teenager was making up a story about being kidnapped.
-Because McVey was classified as a missing person, police had to conduct an investigation.
-So, she headed to the station to tell authorities what happened to her.
+Because she was classified as a missing person, police had to conduct an investigation.
+So, McVey headed to the station to tell authorities what happened to her.

 At a nearby Tampa police station, Lisa McVey shared the details of her abduction and sexual abuse with a female detective.
 But the detective did not believe her story.

-“She wants to go over it again and again, and I finally say, ‘No—bring in somebody more intelligent,’” McVey said.
+“She wants to go over it again and again, and I finally say, ‘No—bring in somebody more intelligent,’” McVey recounted.

 The following day, McVey spoke with Sgt.
 Larry Pinkerton, the official in charge of sex crimes at the department.
 Pinkerton believed her story, and he called the FBI.

-Just a few days after McVey’s return home, local news reported that another body of a young woman had been uncovered in the Tampa Bay area.
-The teen heard the story as it played on TV at her grandmother’s house, and she called up Larry Pinkerton because she believed whoever committed that murder was her kidnapper.
-Pinkerton contacted Hillsborough County Sheriff’s Office, and got her in touch with deputies who were investigating the murders.
+Just a few days after McVey returned home from her kidnapping, local news reported that another body of a young woman had been uncovered in the Tampa Bay area.
+The teen heard the story as it played on TV at her grandmother’s house, and she called up Larry Pinkerton because she believed whoever committed that murder was her abductor.
+Pinkerton contacted Hillsborough County Sheriff’s Office, and got her in touch with the deputies who were investigating these murders.

 During the investigation, Pinkerton asked McVey if she would undergo hypnosis to see if she could recall further details of the man who abducted her.
 Because she was a minor, she needed her parents’ permission to do so.
 Her grandmother’s boyfriend refused to allow McVey to be hypnotized.
 Pinkerton thought that was strange, so he spoke to McVey about it.
 She broke down crying and told him about the sexual abuse going on at home.
 Police soon arrested her abuser and Pinkerton arranged for her to live in a center for runaway teens so he could not hurt her again.